 Reading together provides an opportunity to expose your child to a wide variety of expressive sounds which encourages listening and memory skills and introduces them to a wide vocabulary.
 In fact, children whose families talk and read to them, develop language and eventually reading skills faster than those who have not experienced this sort of enrichment.

-baby is bonding.
+But the most important reason to read to your baby is bonding.
 Reading together creates a dedicated ‘special time’ and builds closeness.
 Try not to feel self-conscious if reading aloud is out of your comfort zone, your baby won’t judge, they will just love the sound of your voice.

 As your child grows try and keep this special storytelling time going – even independent readers and older children still love to listen to stories.
 The Book Trust offers this series of yips for reading with children of any age: